Mount Carleton wildfire out of control into third day | CBC News

 Fire has burned through 64 hectares

-A wildfire at Mount Carleton Provincial Park has been burning out of control for at least two days.
+A wildfire near Mount Carleton Provincial Park has been burning out of control for at least two days.

 The wildfire about 80 kilometres southwest of Bathurst has burned about 64 hectares and is labelled "out of control" by the provincial wildfire activity tracker.

-The tracker says 60 firefighters, three tractors, one water tanker, and one helicopter have been deployed in an effort to get the fire under control.
+The tracker says 60 firefighters on the ground, three tractors, one water tanker and one helicopter have been deployed in an effort to get the fire under control.

+Cormier said firefighters are also working on some spot fires, and the helicopter is helping to move equipment.

+"The terrain is very rough and hilly, and the air temperature has added to the challenges firefighters have faced," she said in an email.

-According to the website, Mount Carleton includes more than 17,000 hectares of wilderness, some of it environmentally protected.
+According to its website, Mount Carleton includes more than 17,000 hectares of wilderness, some of it environmentally protected.

 The camping side of the park is still open for business and taking reservations.